Ylvauk/git-intro/readme.md

 OR
 * `git clone <URL>` - download (clone) a repo from github (or other remote source)

-### Linking an existing repo to github
+### Linking an existing repo to Github

 1. Create the repo on github.com (make sure not to check the 'initialize with readme').
-2. Follow the instructions on the new repo's webpage to add as a remote:
+2. Follow the instructions on the new repos webpage to add as a remote:
 3. Change directories to the local repo
   * `cd ~/path/to/repo`
 4. Add the github remote, and name it 'origin':